AaltoRSE/starting-computational-research-projects/content/where-to-go.md

 ## Important for every project

-- A Clear directory/file structure for your project.
+- A clear directory/file structure for your project.
 - Record your workflow and write it down in a script file.
 - Create a dependency list and keep it updated, optimally in an environment file.
 - At least consider the possibility that someone, maybe you, may want to reproduce your work: